shakfu/chuck-max/README.md

 # chuck-max

-A project to embed [chuck](https://chuck.stanford.edu) in a Max/Msp external.
+A project to embed the [chuck](https://chuck.stanford.edu) engine in a Max/Msp external.

+It has the following features and limitations

-Currently, can both generate and process sound via the chuck engine by running chuck files with the ability to set and control global parameters via Max messages.
-Running files concurrently is possible to layer sound as well as various options for removing shreds.
+- Generate and process sound via an embedded chuck engine by running chuck files with the ability to set and control global parameters via Max messages.

+- Layer sounds by running multiple chuck files concurrently.

+- Add and remove sounds on the fly via max messages.

-But there as of this initial version, there is no support for callbacks and events except via the `signal` and `broadcast` messages.
+- As of this version, there is no support for callbacks and events except via the `signal` and `broadcast` messages.

 see `help/chuck~.maxhelp` for a demonstration of current features.

 ## Compilation